zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

   specification for DNS queries in [DNS Query and Response Defaults][DNS Query].

-* "Glue Record" - [Address records][address record] in the [Referral] whose owner name is equal to the [RDATA] in one of the NS record in the same referral.
+* "Glue Record" - [Address records][address record] in the [Referral] whose owner name is equal to the [RDATA] in one of the NS records in the same referral.
 The term is used as defined in [RFC 9499][RFC 9499#section7], section 7.